RyanSnodgrass/notredame_club_membership_app/README.md

 I see that calling through clubs to users and vice versa will not error out.
 Which means that it should be working correctly.
 But, before I could test any further, my short hour was over.

+---

 Additions
 ---
 Over the weekend on my own time I decided to keep adding.
 I wanted users to sign up and be able to create a club.
 Only the user that creates the club can make changes.
 I will be using the [devise gem](https://github.com/plataformatec/devise) for authentication and the [cancancan gem](https://github.com/CanCanCommunity/cancancan) for user permissions.

 ###Devise Gem

 The Devise Gem is mostly straight forward as long as you don't start messing with things as it gets finicky once you start customizing things.
-After putting the gem in my gemfile and running `rails generate devise:install` and then `rails generate devise User`I then copied and pasted a couple links and now the app has registrations working.
-Funny enough, by default devise does not include all fields like name or DOB when running the generator.
-That has to be put in manually.
+After putting the gem in the gemfile and running `rails generate devise:install` and then `rails generate devise User`, it's a couple quick links copy pasted from an older app to get registrations working.
+Make sure to put `before_action :authenticate_user!` in each contoller to validate sign in.

-A quick gotcha I hadn't caught earlier was that when I put in the Devise gem, first name and last name were no longer being saved into the DB.
+A quick gotcha I encountered when I put in the Devise gem was first name and last name were no longer being saved into the DB.
 I was getting an unpermitted parameters error when updating and creating
 ```
 Started PUT "/users" for 127.0.0.1 at 2014-09-14 14:37:44 -0400.Processing by Devise::RegistrationsController#update as HTML.
 Parameters: {"utf8"=>"✓", "authenticity_token"=>"smS7azhqJEBQx1bKVIaSNgUyocT8EpYaZi7ZkkAFDMk=", "user"=>{"f_name"=>"Ryan", "l_name"=>"Snodgrass", "dob"=>"2005-06-15", "email"=>"res0428@yahoo.com", "password"=>"[FILTERED]", "password_confirmation"=>"[FILTERED]", "current_password"=>"[FILTERED]"}, "commit"=>"Update"}
 User Load (0.2ms)  SELECT  "users".* FROM "users"  WHERE "users"."id" = 5  ORDER BY "users"."id" ASC LIMIT 1.
 User Load (0.2ms)  SELECT  "users".* FROM "users"  WHERE "users"."id" = ?
 LIMIT 1  [["id", 5]].Unpermitted parameters: f_name, l_name, dob
 ```

 Normally a pretty easy error.
 I might have missed the defined parameters in the users_controller or something simple like that.
-But -
+But on checking-
 ```ruby
 #app/controllers/users_controller.rb
 def create